desmos-labs/desmos/docs/developers/types/staging/posts/report.md

 ## Contained data
 Reports contains data that allows users to create the most complete report they need.

-### `Type`
+### `Reasons`
-The type of the report which correspond to one of the reason showed in the list above.
+The reasons of the report which correspond to one or more reasons saved in chain params.

 ### `Message`
 A message to further specify the reason of the report.